Second French Empire: Foreign policy

 From 1861 to 1863 France embarked on colonising experiments in Cochinchina (southern Vietnam) and Annam (central Vietnam).
 The conquest was bloody but successful, and supported by large numbers of French soldiers, missionaries and businessmen, as well as the local Chinese entrepreneurial element.

 Mixed domestic gains and losses resulted from European policies.
 The support France gave to the Italian cause had aroused the eager hopes of other nations.
-The proclamation of the Kingdom of Italy on 17 March 1861 after the rapid annexation of Tuscany and the kingdom of Two Sicilies had proved the danger of half-measures.
+The proclamation of the Kingdom of Italy on 17 March 1861 after the rapid annexation of Central Italy and the Kingdom of the Two Sicilies had proved the danger of half-measures.
 But when a concession, however narrow, had been made to the liberty of one nation, it could hardly be refused to the no less legitimate aspirations of the rest.

 In 1863, these "new rights" again clamoured loudly for recognition: in Poland, in Schleswig and Holstein, in Italy, now united, with neither frontiers nor capital, and in the Danubian principalities.
 To extricate himself from the Polish impasse, the emperor again proposed a congress, with no luck.
 He was again unsuccessful: Great Britain refused even to admit the principle of a congress, while Austria, Prussia and Russia gave their adhesion only on conditions which rendered it futile, i.e. they reserved the vital questions of Venetia and Poland.
-The Emperor support of the Polish rebels alienated the Russian leadership.
-The visit of Czar Alexander II to Paris for John disaster when he was twice attacked by Polish assassins, but escaped.
-In Berlin, Bismarck saw the opportunity to squeeze out the French by forming closer relationships with the Russians.
+The Emperor's support of the Polish rebels alienated the Russian leadership.
+The visit of Tsar Alexander II of Russia to Paris ended in near-disaster when he was twice attacked by Polish assassins, but escaped.
+In Berlin, Otto von Bismarck saw the opportunity to squeeze out the French by forming closer relationships with the Russians.

 The success of the 1870 plebiscite, which should have consolidated the Empire, determined its downfall.
 It was thought that a diplomatic success would make the country forget liberty in favour of glory.
 It was in vain that after the parliamentary revolution of 2 January 1870, Comte Daru revived, through Lord Clarendon, Count Beust's plan of disarmament after the Battle of Königgrätz.
 He met with a refusal from Prussia and from the imperial entourage.
 The Empress Eugénie was credited with the remark, "If there is no war, my son will never be emperor."